UmbrellaCrow612/fluf/desktop/README.md

 cmd

-run `npx tsc --noEmit` to see for any errors
+run `npx tsc` to see for any errors and generating frontend ts types to use

+# Info

+Build script:
+- copys .env file
+- copys pack json
+- es builds index.js and preload js - note should only minify and exclude electron
+- puts into a dist folder
+- end